Pontoon Boat Camping: A Complete Guide

 - Food prep: Plates, cutlery, cooking utensils, pot and skillet, oven mitt, camp stove, foil, napkins, coolers

-- Water: Five gallons of water, pump, water purifier and/or tablets
+- Water: Five gallons of water, pump, water cleaner and tablets

 - Showers: A moisture-wicking towel, body wipes, toiletries, and a portable shower are all provided.

-- Bathroom: Personal wipes, portable head, trowel, toilet paper
+- Bathroom: Personal wipes, movable head, trowel, toilet paper

 - Warmth: Dry wood, lighter, fire starters